i-piy007/GenAI-Project/README.md

 ## Features

-- Multi‑bot replies in one thread (Empath, Rationalist, Challenger, Optimist)
+- Four personas reply in turn (random order)
-- Simple auth: sign up, sign in, logout (SQLite `user_data.db`, password hashing via Werkzeug)
+- Sign up / sign in / logout (SQLite, hashed passwords)
-- Clean chat UI with dark/light theme toggle and animated typing indicator
+- Dark/light theme and typing indicator
-- “Bypass” button on auth screens to jump straight into chat (useful for demos)
+- Logs saved to `logs/` and shown in a History sidebar (click to load)
-- Caching disabled in dev so CSS/JS/template changes show on refresh
+- “New Chat” card at the top of History, sticky header/footer, scrollable sidebar with ellipsis

 ## Tech stack